CleanerScope/Mobile-Anti-Forensics-2026/docs/interpretation/analysis_and_interpretation_rules.md

 ## Scope rules

 Only the nine successful applications retained in the paper were included in this package.
-Failed apps, excluded apps, abandoned trials, and discarded scripts are outside scope.

 For physical validation reporting, only the paper-used physical cases were retained:

 - Android Eraser
 - Shreddit
 - ZERDAVA

-ZeroFill remains part of the nine-app static-analysis and mapping set, but not the public paper-facing physical-validation summary.

 ## Summary